 “Do engineers play video games?” wrap up

-What type of video games do you play?
-Do you find many people in your workplace play video games?
+What kind of video games do you play?
+Have you found that many of your coworkers share your passion for gaming?

 Featured Image Photo Credit: Tony Bennett (image cropped)